abdfaizaan/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

 ### Summary

-In this lab, you had learned to migrate Windows Servers from Hyper-V to Azure using Azure Migrate: Server Migration.
+In this lab, you learned to migrate Windows Servers from Hyper-V to Azure using Azure Migrate: Server Migration.
 Created a storage account for migration data, registered the Hyper-V host with Azure Migrate, and enabled replication of on-premises VMs.
 Configured static private IP addresses for the replicated VMs and performed their migration to Azure, ensuring successful deployment and resource creation in the target resource group.

-### Proceed to next
+### Proceed to the next